 Support Syrian families who’ve been displaced by ongoing conflict.
-Help meet basic needs for food, water and shelter while focusing especially on the longer-term emotional and developmental needs of traumatized children and adolescents.
+Meet immediate needs for food, water and shelter while focusing especially on the longer-term emotional and developmental needs of traumatized children and adolescents.

-Syria's prolonged and increasingly violent civil war has been raging for three years.
-The fighting has killed over 100,000 people and driven nearly 10 million people from their homes, creating a desperate humanitarian crisis inside the country and throughout the region.
 Not only are basic resources like water and shelter scarce, millions of children have been uprooted from school and any sense of stability.
 Their future is in question, and the massive displacement is destabilizing the entire region.

 All stories about Syria